How Breastfeeding Also Benefits Mothers

 - Decreasing the risk of cardiovascular disease: A study from the American Congress of Obstetricians and Gynecologists demonstrated that women who breastfed for more than one year lowered their risk of certain forms of cardiovascular disease, including high blood pressure.

-- Decreasing costs of feeding: Breastfeeding allows for moms to feed their babies naturally without having to spending money on bottles and expensive formula.
+- Decreasing costs of feeding: Breastfeeding allows for moms to feed their babies naturally without having to spend money on bottles and expensive formula.

 - Lowering the risk of Type 2 diabetes: Studies show that women who exclusively breastfeed or breastfeed most of the time decrease their risk for Type 2 diabetes by 50 percent.